 The Foundation also extends these protections to applicants to the Truman Scholarship Program.
 The Foundation does not discriminate against a candidate on the basis of race, color, national origin, religion, sex, age, genetic information, disability, marital status, pregnancy, economic status or sexual orientation.
 The Foundation conducts an annual evaluation of its selection process to determine the best way to remove barriers that may operate to exclude certain groups and develop strategic plans to eliminate identified barriers.
 If you have a suggestion on how this could be done, please contact the Deputy Executive Secretary.

 All information related to the investigation will be maintained on a confidential basis to the greatest extent possible.
-If there is a formal investigation of the conduct, the Deputy Executive Secretary will provide a written summary of findings within one week of the completion of the investigation.
+If there is a formal investigation of the conduct, the Deputy Executive Secretary or Program Officer will provide a written summary of findings within one week of the completion of the investigation.
 The results will be shared with the parties involved and with the Executive Secretary.

 Employees found in violation of this policy are subject to a variety of corrective action in accordance with Chapter 75 of the Civil Service Reform Act, up to and including removal.